Michelle Ryan: 2008–2011: Merlin, Doctor Who and Mister Eleven

 She has also appeared as the sorceress Nimueh in the BBC drama series Merlin, playing the role in several episodes of the show's first season.

-Ryan also filmed an ITV romantic drama, Mister Eleven in 2008.
+Ryan also filmed an ITV romantic drama, Mister Eleven, in 2008.

 In January 2009, the BBC announced that Ryan had been cast as Lady Christina de Souza in the Doctor Who special episode "Planet of the Dead", which was broadcast on 11 April 2009.
 She had been rumoured for a part beforehand, and is open to reprising the role in future, although "At the moment, when it comes to acting, I'm a bit of a commitment-phobe."

 Ryan and Grey's Anatomy star Kevin McKidd starred in a one-off drama for BBC Scotland, One Night In Emergency, the story of one man's surreal search for his wife in an inner-city hospital.
 The film, which was filmed in and around Glasgow, was written by Gregory Burke, and directed by Michael Offer.

 Also in 2009, Ryan filmed 4.3.2.1., a crime thriller starring Emma Roberts, Noel Clarke, Tamsin Egerton and Ophelia Lovibond.

 She starred in a stage production of The Talented Mr. Ripley at the Royal Theatre in Northampton until 9 October 2010.

 In October 2010, she completed filming the terrorist thriller Cleanskin.
 That same year, she appeared in the comedy film Huge alongside Noel Clarke, Johnny Harris, Ralph Brown, Thandiwe Newton, and Tamsin Egerton, directed by Ben Miller.
 Another film, No Ordinary Trifle, is in post-production.
-Also in 2011, Ryan played Helena from A Midsummer Night's Dream in the BBC Learning project, Off By Heart Shakespeare.
+Also in 2011, Ryan played Helena from A Midsummer Night's Dream in the BBC Learning project Off By Heart Shakespeare.

 2012–present: Cockneys vs Zombies, Cabaret and EastEnders return

 Ryan also appeared in Cockneys vs Zombies, a comedy horror film about a team of bank robbers fighting the undead, directed by Matthias Hoene, alongside Georgia King, Rasmus Hardiker and Jack Doolan.
 The film was released in September 2012.

 For the final months of 2012, Ryan toured with Will Young in a production of Cabaret.
 This production also played in London's West End.

 In 2018, Ryan began reprising her Doctor Who role as Lady Christina in her own Big Finish Productions spinoff audio drama series.

 Despite several offers to return to EastEnders, Ryan had repeatedly turned them down over the previous twenty years.
-However, in May 2025, it was announced that Ryan would reprise her role as Zoe Slater later in the year.
+However, in May 2025, it was announced that Ryan would reprise her role as Zoe Slater later in the year, under executive producer Ben Wadey.
 She made an unannounced return in the episode broadcast on 16 June 2025.
+A year later, it was announced that Ryan would be departing the role once again, with Zoe being killed off in scenes broadcast in September 2026.